-А В С D E FX Lecturer: Mgr.
+L Α В С D E FX

+Lecturer: Mgr.
 Gabriela Murin, PhD.

+University: University of Prešov

+Faculty: Faculty of Arts

+Course code: 1IPTA/SSLAP/22 Course title: Contemporary Slovak Literature in English Translation (elective course)

+Type, scope and method of training activities: seminar, 2 hours, combined

+Number of credits: 3

+Suggested semester: 1. - 3.

+Cycle: 2nd

+Prerequisites:

-University: University of Prešov Faculty: Faculty of Arts Course code: 1IPTA/SSLAP/22 Course title: Contemporary Slovak Literature in English Translation (elective course) Type, scope and method of training activitie s: seminar, 2 hours, combined Number of credits: 3 Suggested semester: 1. - 3.
-Cycle: 2nd Prerequisites: Conditions for passing the course: Form of completion: the subject is completed hy continuous assessment. essary to complete the following components: is throughout the semester is required - max 20 pts. its continuous assignments, always with a new analyzed - flect individual texts, the student writes down all his/her - form the basis for discussion at seminars. - max 40 pts. course, the student will submit a seminar paper (four semester, which will be the analysis of selected issue or he comparison and critical evaluation of the original and translation. - max 40 pts. essary to achieve a result of min.
+Form of completion: the subject is completed by continuous assessment.

+To successfully complete the course, it is necessary to complete the following components:

+- 1. Active participation in seminar discussions throughout the semester is required max 20 pts. - 2.
+During the semester, the student submits continuous assignments, always with a new analyzed text.
+The aim of the assignment is to reflect individual texts, the student writes down all his/her observations.
+The prepared assignments form the basis for discussion at seminars. max 40 pts. - 3.
+In order to successfully complete the course, the student will submit a seminar paper (four standard pages) in the 12th week of the semester, which will be the analysis of selected issue or text.
+The topic of the seminar paper is the comparison and critical evaluation of the original and translation. max 40 pts.

+To successfully complete the course, it is necessary to achieve a result of min.
 50%.
-In accordance with PU for being awarded grade A, it is necessary to achieve a B 89 - 80 pts, for grade C 79 - 70 pts, for grade D 69 - 60 pts, for grade E 59 - 50 pts.
-The point range Number of credits and time frame for the con nditions for passing the course: 1.
-Each week of the semester, teaching the subject: 2 hours of the seminar: 13 weeks x 2 h = 26 h.
-2. Each week of the semester, the student reads literary texts according to syllabus (individual work) ester, the student submits continuous assignments, always writes one seminar paper per semester $(1 \times 10 h = 10 h)$.
-Total - 51 h.
-3. Individual study of materials - 12 weeks x 2 hours = 24 hours.
-Total - 3 credits - total time - 96 hours Study results: Knowledge - After completion of the course es of translating Slovak literature into English in the 21st century; V2: knows the poetics of selected authors; V3: understands the various trends in develo lds of study (e.g. translatology, linguistics) in the analysis • of specific texts.
-Skills - After completion of the course, a student Z1: forms its own critical interpretation and r Z2: identifies key issues in the original and in Z3: integrates its knowledge from other disciplines; Z4: carries out regular work with the text, individual outputs (continuous assignments, seminar work).
-Competences - After completion of the cour se, a student K1: uses critical thinking; K2: chooses its own perspective in the interp retation of the text;
+In accordance with the Study Regulations of the Faculty of Arts, PU for being awarded grade A, it is necessary to achieve a score in the range of 100 - 90 pts, for grade B 89 - 80 pts, for grade C 79 - 70 pts, for grade D 69 - 60 pts, for grade E 59 - 50 pts.
+The point range 50 - 0 will be awarded an FX.

+Number of credits and time frame for the conditions for passing the course:

+- 1. Each week of the semester, teaching the subject: 2 hours of the seminar: 13 weeks x 2 h = 26 h. - 2.
+Each week of the semester, the student reads literary texts according to syllabus (individual work) for 11 weeks x 2 h = 22 h.
+During the semester, the student submits continuous assignments, always with a new analyzed text (7 x 2 h = 14 h), writes one seminar paper per semester (1 x 10 h = 10 h).
+Total -51 h. - 3.
+Individual study of materials 12 weeks x 2 hours = 24 hours.

+- V1: defines and identifies the basic tendencies of translating Slovak literature into English in the 21st century; - V2: knows the poetics of selected authors; - V3: understands the various trends in development of literature and translatology; - V4: applies his/her knowledge from other fields of study (e.g. translatology, linguistics) in the analysis of specific texts.

+- Z1: forms its own critical interpretation and reflection of the text; - Z2: identifies key issues in the original and in translation; - Z3: integrates its knowledge from other disciplines; - Z4: carries out regular work with the text, individual outputs (continuous assignments, seminar work).

+- K1: uses critical thinking; - K2: chooses its own perspective in the interpretation of the text;